Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Prerequisite
 * Make sure you have `pip` installed
 * This project is tested on `Python 3.7`
-* Install the `duckietown-shell` following [this guide](https://github.com/duckietown/duckietown-shell/blob/daffy-aido4/README.md)
+* Install the `duckietown-shell` following [the official guide](https://github.com/duckietown/duckietown-shell/blob/daffy-aido4/README.md)

 **It's highly recommended to create a virtual environment using `virtualenv` or `anaconda`**